 - Bill Nesto holds the prestigious Master of Wine certification awarded by the London-based Institute of Masters of Wine.
 Bill and his wife, Frances Di Savino, authored The World of Sicilian Wine (University of California Press, 2013), which won the 2013 Andrè Simon Book Award, and more recently Chianti Classico: The Search for Tuscany’s Noblest Wine (University of California Press, 2016).
 He is a frequent guest lecturer and judge at international wine competitions.
 Bill’s prior experience in the wine world includes serving as an award-winning sommelier at the Ritz-Carlton in Boston, wine director of a food and wine festival, managing director of an Italian wine-tour company, and wine journalist for several publications, including Massachusetts Beverage Business and Gastronomica.
-Nesto is a Senior Lecturer in Gastronomy.
+Nesto is a Master Lecturer in Gastronomy.

 Nesto teaches Wine Studies Level 1 (ML 651), Level 2 (ML 652), Level 3 (ML 653), and Level 4 (ML 654).

 Potter Palmer, PhD